YasuakiHonda/GaloisGroupSolver/README.md

 The following two persons published very detailed algorithms in this topic.
 + "Amature mathematician after retirement", who developed a detailed algorithm in Mathematica and sent its description to Ikumi Keita for publish on Ikumi's blog.
 The text is available [here](https://ikumi.que.jp/blog/wp-content/uploads/2018/09/galois-solution.pdf)
-+ Anonymous, who put a long text about algorithms around this topic in 2014.
++ Akio Mimori, who put a long text about algorithms around this topic in 2013.
 Part of Gal.mac is based on [this text](http://scipio.secret.jp/Galois/galois_zenbun.pdf).

 Unfortunately, all of the above are in Japanese.
 I have not yet found a good literature on the Internet regarding how to solve solvable polynomials of any order, written in English.
 If you find one, I would welcome to be shared.